Gibtnix/Apex-Macros/README.md

 # Supported Devices

-Currently the Apex 350 and Apex 300 as well as the respective previous version Apex and Apex [RAW] are supported (or at least they should be - I could not test them all, so fell free to give me some feedback if they do or not do).
+Currently the Apex 350 and Apex 300 as well as the respective previous version Apex and Apex [RAW] are supported (or at least they should be - I could not test them all, so feel free to give me some feedback if they do or not do).
 The Apex M800 will most likely not work in this version, but it might be possible to extend Apex-Macros to work with the Apex M800 - I have no one available, hence I could not test it.
 However there is a slight source code extension needed, but I do not know the respective product ID.
-Fell free to use the issue functionality (cf. top part) if you are equipped with an Apex M800 and are interested in testing it.
+Feel free to use the issue functionality (cf. top part) if you are equipped with an Apex M800 and are interested in testing it.